SL-Mar/QuantCoder-FS/README.md

 These workflows are designed to evolve continuously, improving with advancements in LLMs and cognitive frameworks.
 For transparency and collaboration, these workflows will be demonstrated as Jupyter notebooks in this repository and in relevant Medium articles.

 For more details on the evolution of QuantCoder, see the article ["Towards Automating Quantitative Finance Research"](https://medium.com/ai-advances/towards-automating-quantitative-finance-research-c868a2a6477e), published on AI Advances.

+## Project Status

+As a part-time independent developer working outside of academic or financial institutions, progress is incremental.
+Currently, my primary source of funding comes from the alpha I generate through market activities.
+My greatest reward is the community's recognition and the positive feedback I receive, including from the QuantConnect community, reflected in the number of stars this project receives.
+I welcome collaborations and am available for contact via Gmail or Medium.

 ## License